A Straight Man Gets His First Drag Makeover & Loves It

-(The Quint is republishing this story in the run-up to the anniversary of Section 377 being read down.
+(The Quint is republishing this story to mark Pride Month.
 It was originally published on 17 November 2018.)

 We wanted to do a makeover video but we took it several notches up.
 We got a straight guy to dress up as a drag queen.
 For this, we had a professional drag queen come down to our office.

 Drag queen: Lush Monsoon is a lawyer by day and a drag performer by night.
 He performs at Kitty Su on Thursday nights.
 He is an artist who loves makeup and performing.

 Straight Man: Vishnu Gopinath is a journalist who likes to try new things.
 Vishnu knows nothing about makeup.
 He has never even tried cross-dressing.

 What Is Drag?